s7techlab/cckit/state/README.md

 for the fields that make up a protocol buffer and takes care of the details of reading and writing the protocol buffer as a unit.

+In `Commercial Paper` example first we define messages, that will be stored in chaincode state or as events:

+* `CommercialPaper` will be stored in chaincode state
+* `CommercialPaperId` defines unique id part of commercial paper message
+* `IssueCommercialPaper` payload for `issue` transaction and event triggered when new commercial paper issued
+* `BuyCommercialPaper` payload for `buy` transaction and event triggered when commercial paper change owner
+* `RedeemCommercialPaper` payload for `redeem` transaction and event triggered when commercial paper redeemed

 ```proto
 syntax = "proto3";
 package schema;